davidmalcolm/texi2rst/output/options-for-code-generation-conventions.rst

   in memory, the optimizing compiler has the freedom to reuse its stack space with other temporaries or scoped local variables whose live range does not overlap with it.
-However some of the legacy code relies on the behavior of older compilers in which temporaries stack space is not reused, the aggressive stack reuse can lead to runtime errors.
+However some of the legacy code relies on the behavior of older compilers in which temporaries' stack space is not reused, the aggressive stack reuse can lead to runtime errors.
 This option is used to control the temporary stack reuse optimization.